Kamikaze-Kiwi/S3-Portfolio/Learning Outcomes GP.md

 | ![Business process](https://user-images.githubusercontent.com/84376526/169815643-b14fc448-b26b-4365-bfe7-6d9445a06598.png) |
 | :--: |
 | _^ The business process for a hypothetical order picking process.
 We chose this hypothetical process because we found it difficult to visualize a process for our group project.
 After discussing this with Marc we came to the conclusion that we should use another business or a hypothetical business to visualize a process instead.
 We chose an order picking business because Rens does orderpicking for his job, while Rick is creating an orderpicking system for his individual project. <hr> We created this using Engage Process Modeler, as we already had experience with this tool from the first semester._ |

+Analyzing the business process is important because it allows you to see how the workflow in a company looks.
+This allows you to optimize said workflow by (for example) automating certain steps.
+It also allows you to link software to the workflow in other ways, for example, if there is a step where the employee checks in on a screen every morning and check out at the end of the day, you could get the amount of employees currently in the building.
+In our project this could be used to see if the amount of people that are in the building has a significant effect on the temperature.

 <br>